MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/aas-pbi-migration-overview.md

 #### Report rebind

-**During preview**, Live connect reports in the Power BI service  connected to an AAS database being migrated are not automatically re-bound to the new dataset in Power BI.
+**During preview**, Live connect reports in the Power BI service  connected to an Azure Analysis Services model database being migrated are not automatically re-bound to the new dataset in Power BI.
 Use the [Reports - Rebind Report](/rest/api/power-bi/reports/rebind-report) Power BI REST API to create a binding to the new dataset.

+#### Pause server

+After you've verified a successful migration, **pause** your Azure Analysis Services server either in the Azure portal or by using the REST API.
+During preview, do not delete your server because it could break server redirection.

 ## See also